demirantay/notebook/roadmap.md

   &darr;

 - [ ] Now that the bolier plate checkboxes are done, lets move on to the hard stuff, if you feel your servers are tehinally up to date you can just skip this part if not try to improve it into the current web standarts (ofc you achievements do all standarts.
-Now start building your own web backend framwork.
-Try to mirror a certain framework that you are trying to learn so that it will save time.
+Do you remember the framework you built int he backend with a standart server like nginx, try to use your own server for your frameowkr.

   &darr;

-- [ ] After building your web framework and upgrading your servers, try redoing every checkbox on the backend section on your framework and servers.
+- [ ] After connectiong your web framework to your servers, try redoing every checkbox on the backend section on your framework and servers.
 Affter finishing that redo the same in devops checkboxes with your framework and servers. all of these will be very important for your

   &darr;